Innovating education: join techUK's new Digital Skills in Education Policy Group!

 The group will consider:

-• Working with educational institutions to embed digital skills and AI literacy in curricula, across primary and secondary education
+• Working with government and educational institutions to embed digital skills, AI literacy and complementary soft skills in curricula, across primary and secondary education and beyond

-• Exploring principles of generative AI in education
+• Exploring principles of generative AI in education, including assessment and academic integrity

 • The role of course accreditation